Operational models of temperature superpositions: Operational models of temperature superpositions

-We immediately see that, in this model too, the final probe state still depends on the temperatures of both baths, the initial state of the probe, and the interaction dynamics (represented by the local unitaries), but there are marked differences to the model of Section~\ref{sec:TwoBath}.
+We immediately see that, in this model too, the final probe state still depends on the temperatures of both baths, the initial state of the probe, and the interaction dynamics as represented by the local unitaries.
+Again the first two terms correspond to thermal states at each of the involved temperatures while the second two ``cross terms'' do not, however it is in these two cross terms that there are marked differences to the model of Section~\ref{sec:TwoBath}.